Thought Leadership | Mortgage | How To & Education

-1. Federal Reserve effectively lowers reserve requirements in the early to mid nineties, likely in response to the housing crisis.
-Allow banks to lend a greater percentage of their deposits pumping money into the economy (and perhaps fueled the dot com bubble), but increased risk of bank failures.
+1. Federal Reserve effectively lowers reserve requirements in the early to mid-nineties, likely in response to the housing crisis.
+Allow banks to lend a greater percentage of their deposits pumping money into the economy (and perhaps fueled the dot com bubble), but increased the risk of bank failures.

-4. Lenders invent new products in ever increasing competition for new customers.
-All types of financial engineering are employed to lower payments - adjustable mortgages with teaser rates, negative amortization, high debt-to-income ratios, etc. All of which increase the loan amount a borrower can afford on a given income... at least to start.
+4. Lenders invent new products in ever-increasing competition for new customers.
+All types of financial engineering are employed to lower payments - adjustable mortgages with teaser rates, negative amortization, high debt-to-income ratios, etc. All of which increases the loan amount a borrower can afford on a given income... at least to start.
 This created unprecedented demand for housing and increases in prices, but higher prices decrease home affordability, and low initial payments ultimately have to adjust upwards.